Road crews work to repair landslide damage along US-30 in Columbiana Co.

-EAST LIVERPOOL, Ohio (WKBN) – Two places along U.S. Route 30 are getting repairs for a landslide in Columbiana County.
+EAST LIVERPOOL, Ohio (WYTV) – Two places along U.S. Route 30 are getting repairs for a landslide in Columbiana County.

 The Ohio Department of Transporation is busy fixing a location north of East Liverpool, at Dresden Avenue.
 The side of the hill is being reinforced to prevent it from happening again.